oliver29063/MalariaDiagnosis/README.md

 #### Evaluating Pre-Trained Neural Network Architectures

 #### Optimizing Classification Layers
 In this section, we determine the optimal dropout rate, number of nodes in the dense layers, and the activation function.
 The raw data of these results can be found at **MalariaDiagnosis/Dropout**, **MalariaDiagnosis/DenseNodes**, and **MalariaDiagnosis/ActivationFunctions**.
-The notebook used to gather these results can be found in this same folder at **Architecture Training for Classification.ipynb** or <a href="https://colab.research.google.com/drive/1F8x74o6_3jykbbVpXUktouWKDOGydi5j?usp=sharing>here</a>.
-In order to generate the data shown Figure 3, we use the notebook **Classification Architecture Evaluation.ipynb** or <a href="https://colab.research.google.com/drive/1kqDQYJWPtIqQbVs_U0AwysL832Tn-JVa?usp=sharing>here</a>.
+The notebook used to gather these results can be found in this same folder at **Architecture Training for Classification.ipynb**.
+In order to generate the data shown Figure 3, we use the notebook **Classification Architecture Evaluation.ipynb**.

+Online Google Colab versions are available:
+- Architecture Training for Classification.ipynb: https://colab.research.google.com/drive/1F8x74o6_3jykbbVpXUktouWKDOGydi5j?usp=sharing
+- Classification Architecture Evaluation.ipynb: https://colab.research.google.com/drive/1kqDQYJWPtIqQbVs_U0AwysL832Tn-JVa?usp=sharing

 #### Fine-Tuning Training Hyperparameters